CW Brown Interviews Justin Clark

 Justin Clark: I began working at Philosophical Atheism in October 2015, after a vacancy opened.
 I decided to come aboard to give my activism a bigger platform and I liked all the work they were doing.
 It has been a real joy to see the organization flourish in the year or so I’ve been involved.

-CW Brown: What is the major force driving your passion for this podcast?
+CW Brown: What is the major force driving your passion for Secular Nation?

 Justin Clark: I love podcasts; they are a staple of my daily commute and down time at home.
 I wanted to start one because I wanted to fill a gap that I saw in our niche market of freethought and atheism.
 There were a lot of great podcasts about atheism and skepticism (Dogma Debate, The Skeptic’s Guide to the Universe) as well as excellent podcasts about politics/current events (Vox’s The Weeds, 538 Podcast), but not a show that explicitly blended the two.
 That’s where my show comes in.
-We put an atheist or skeptic’s spin on current events, politics, music, film, and books.
+On Secular Nation, my co-host Jeremy Kasey and I put an atheist/secularist spin on current events and politics.
 In other words, I wanted to have a podcast to share all the things I’m interested in.

 CW Brown: Overall, what is your ultimate goal(s) with this these current forms of activism?